-- In early English common law, suicide was a "Felo de se," Latin for "felon on himself."
-A person 2.3 found guilty of suicide, even though dead, was subject to various punishments including forfeiture of property to the Crown and being given a profane burial.23 The English common law offence of suicide ("self-murder") was saved in the Cayman Islands by section 40 of the Interpretation Law (2015 Revision)24 and there are no provisions repealing the offence for the Cayman Islands whether by Order in Council or through the enactment of legislation.
+- 2.3 In early English common law, suicide was a "Felo de se," Latin for "felon on himself."
+A person found guilty of suicide, even though dead, was subject to various punishments including forfeiture of property to the Crown and being given a profane burial.24 The English common law offence of suicide ("self-murder") was saved in the Cayman Islands by section 40 of the Interpretation Law (2015 Revision)25 and there are no provisions repealing the offence for the Cayman Islands whether by Order in Council or through the enactment of legislation.
 Further, section 2 of the Penal Code provides that "nothing in [the Penal Code] shall affect the liability, trial or punishment of a person for an offence against the common law or any other law in force in the Islands."
-Ironically, the Cayman Islands kept this archaic law even though England and Wales decriminalised suicide as far back as 1961.25 - 2.4 Under Cayman Islands law attempted suicide is also an offence by virtue of section 318(1) of the Penal Code which provides that "When a person intending to commit an offence begins to put his intention into execution by means adapted to its fulfilment and manifests his intention by some overt act but does not fulfil his intention to such an extent as to commit the offence, he is deemed to attempt to commit the offence." - 2.5 Although there are no examples of cases of prosecutions for suicide or attempted suicide in the Cayman Islands, persons were prosecuted at common law in England and Wales for the offence of self-murder until 50 years ago.
+Despite the fact that this common law offence was abolished in England and Wales almost 60 years ago, no such abolition has been effected in the Cayman Islands.26 - 2.4 Under Cayman Islands law, attempted suicide is also an offence by virtue of section 318(1) of the Penal Code which provides that "When a person intending to commit an offence begins to put his intention into execution by means adapted to its fulfilment and manifests his intention by some overt act but does not fulfil his intention to such an extent as to commit the offence, he is deemed to attempt to commit the offence." - 2.5 Although there are no examples of cases of prosecutions for suicide or attempted suicide in the Cayman Islands, persons were prosecuted at common law in England and Wales for the offence of self-murder until 50 years ago.
 In many cases, prosecutions against persons who attempted suicide and survived were discharged but some were fined or sent to prison for a short sentence of up to six months.
-For example, when Lieutenant Geoffrey Walker attempted suicide on the beach
+For example, when Lieutenant Geoffrey Walker attempted suicide on the beach in Dunkirk, using a French revolver he